Notre Dame's defense, big-play threats will need to shine against Wisconsin - Inside the Irish | NBC Sports

 — Douglas Farmer (@D_Farmer) September 24, 2021

-Adding in junior Jacob Lacey will help the cause, but if Hinish is indeed out, there is only so much Notre Dame can do to replace him, his experience and his intensity.
+Adding in junior Jacob Lacey will help the cause, but with Hinish out, there is only so much Notre Dame can do to replace him, his experience and his intensity.

 Some of that needed intensity may come from sophomore Vyper end Jordan Botelho, who was unavailable for the season’s first two games and last week was not quite yet in-shape enough to play defensively.
 Immediately after beating Purdue, Kelly said he anticipated Botelho’s legs getting the needed step this week to play more against Wisconsin, and he doubled down as the week went along.